Complete guide to summer skiing in the Alps

 Hintertux also offers steeper terrain than most glaciers, making it very popular with race training camps.

-This spring (2019) the Hintertux glacier has exceptional snow depths (around 5m at the time of writing) making it a particularly good bet for anyone looking to go summer skiing in 2019.
+This May (2022) the Hintertux glacier still has around 3m of snow, which should make it as good as bet as anywhere for anyone looking to go summer skiing in 2022.

 In high summer expect to find around 20km of pistes served by up to nine lifts.
 However, in good snow years you may find more than 20km of runs available in early spring or late summer.